markcurtis1970/graph-iostats/README.md

 ## Overview

 Theres nothing more special here than a bunch of shell scripts that run gnuplot and could probably be very easily improved.
 There's a few things that will need to be setup beforehand though and you'll also need to run a iostat command to collect data.
 Note this was all tested on Centos Linux, you may run into problems running these scripts on a Mac.
 It's definitely not going to work on MS Windows, sorry!

+Also a lot of the scripts are grouped by the type of measurement, i.e. queue length is in requests but queue size is in sectors.
+Otehr things like read/write requests are per second.
+I kept all the scripts seperate for now to keep things simpler to follow if for example you only wanted to graph one of two stats.

 ## Setup